1983/84 SEASON

 sleeves

-The lack of clarity of the small BPCC logo was not lost on Robert Maxwell, particularly as the club were enjoying prominent TV coverage with 3 games against Manchester United.
-A new set of shirts were provided, this time with plain bold black lettering.
+The lack of clarity of the smaller BPCC logo did not go unnoticed, especially as the club enjoyed prominent TV coverage during three epic cup ties against Manchester United.
+In response, a new set of TV shirts was produced, featuring plain black lettering.

-These shirts made their debut in the second cup replay against Manchester United and would continue to feature regularly over this season and the 1984/85 season.
+These shirts made their debut in the second replay against Manchester United and would continue to be used regularly throughout the remainder of this season and the following one.

 Match By Match